Frequently Asked Questions For Midwives

-When we meet with couples exploring birthing options we cover the most frequently ask questions.
-This entails the style of care we provide, and state of Texas laws that govern our scope of practice.
-Therefore, we list the most frequently asked questions, with answers to help parents find the best fit for care moving forward.
+When we meet with couples exploring birthing options we cover the most frequently asked questions.
+This entails the style of care we offer and scope of practice we provide.
+We’ve compiled a list of questions to ask a midwife, with answers, to help parents find the best fit for their care!

 We midwives know that you’ll always remember the day that you gave birth to your baby.
 Understandably it’s an innate and integral part of your life, and your baby’s life.
 It’s the first time you will feel their tiny feet cupped in your hand, and first time you cuddle your baby’s soft head and look into his eyes.

-Also, we feel the birth of your baby is an experience unlike any other and you shouldn’t be hurried, or stressed with intervention.
+Next, we feel the birth of your baby is an experience unlike any other.
+Not to be hurried, or stressed with intervention.
 Midwives value the spiritual, & human aspect of birth so that you don’t have to sacrifice the special moments or safety.
-Finally, this is to have the birth you envision with those you feel most comfortable.
+Lastly, you choose a midwife to help you have the birth you envision, with those you feel most comfortable.

 Who are good candidates for home birth?